Law and Oracle: Plot

 Bender arrives at Hedonismbot's mansion and obtains the bottle from the cellar, but is stopped by an armed Fry.
-Bender declares that he will not steal anything, and Fry happily exclaims that the oracle was wrong.
 Suddenly, Pickles appears, aiming a gun at both Bender and Fry.
 Pickles reveals that both visions were a set-up to allow himself to steal the liquor and frame Fry and Bender for the robbery.
 Pickles states that he wants the liquor to destroy his human brain cells, as he finds his precognition to be an unbearable burden.
 Fry attempts to shoot Pickles, but the invisible safe guarding the liquor ricochets the bullet and strikes Bender, knocking him down.
 Pickles shoots Fry down, and proceeds to drink the liquor, successfully damaging his brain and precognitive abilities.
-However, URL and the police chief choose this moment to appear from behind mirrored glass, and Fry and Bender stand up and expose their bulletproof armor.
-They reveal they became aware of the set-up when Pickles showed Bender sharing the deadly liquor with the Planet Express crew, which is unlikely to happen as Fry pointed out that Bender is extremely selfish and would never share anything (a statement that Bender strongly confirms), thus making the police realize the vision Pickles had shared was an attempt to deceive them.
+However, URL and the police chief choose this moment to appear from behind mirrored glass, and Fry and Bender stand up and reveal they became aware of the set-up when Pickles showed Bender sharing the deadly liquor with the Planet Express crew, which is unlikely to happen as Fry pointed out that Bender is extremely selfish and would never share anything (a statement that Bender strongly confirms), thus making the police realize the vision Pickles had shared was an attempt to deceive them.

 Fry receives his investigator's shield for stopping Bender and Pickles, but is also fired for tipping off Bender in the first place.
 The Professor welcomes Fry back to Planet Express, promoting him to "executive delivery boy" at Fry's request.
 Hermes notes that the "executive" title is simply a psychological trick to "help insecure people feel better about themselves".
 At that moment, the executive producer credits appear on the screen as Fry says "I feel better about myself!", and the episode ends.